 One of the most widely spread misunderstandings with test GCP is that some people think that adding a credit card to Google Cloud automatically updates the setup to the production environment.
 But it’s not true.
 To upgrade from test to production, you need to run the shell script.

 Assuming all these reasons, I would not recommend using the test Google Cloud environment in the production of server GTM.
 The main reason is the chances that one server will be down is very high.
 And when it’s down, your tracking won’t work.

 There are two main reasons why stape.io is cheaper than Google’s Cloud App Engine:

 There are many ways to optimize the server’s costs, and most likely, sGTM users won’t bother doing it themselves.

 For now, stape.io hosting has two plans: Pro and Business.
-Pro plan costs $20/month and covers Google’s minimum production environment – 3 instances and up to 500 000 requests/month.
-The Business plan uses 5 servers with up to 5 000 000 monthly requests.
+The Pro plan costs $20/month and we provide up to 6 cloud servers and up to 500 000 requests/month.
+The Business plan is up to 10 cloud servers with up to 5 000 000 monthly requests.

 We have these servers locations:

 We count any request sent to your Google Tag Manager Server container.
 It includes all script loads like gtm.js, analytics.js, gtag.js, etc. The number of requests highly depends on your website traffic and the number of tags.